ssrg-vt/FoxDec/README.md

 <span style="font-size: 150%; color:darkblue">NEWS</span>

-* Our paper on binary-level ppointer analysis has been accepted at ICSE'25!
+* Our paper on binary-level pointer analysis has been accepted at ICSE'25!
 * Our [paper][ccs24-paper] on symbolization has been accepted at CCS'24!
 * Our [decompilation-to-C paper][sefm20-paper] has received the Best Paper award at [SEFM 2020][sefm20]!